aubreymoore/blog/posts/setting-up-an-online-weather-station.md

 .. type: text
 -->

 Was asked to set up an on-line weather station for the University of Guam's Agricutural Experiment Station at Yigo, Guam.
 The weather station is a [Davis Vantage Pro 2 Plus](http://www.davisnet.com/solution/vantage-pro2/) on a mast mounted on the roof of a 40 foot shipping container.
-The container is equipped with internet access via a wireless modem.
+The container is equipped with internet access via a cable modem.
 Data is fetched from the weather instruments using a Davis Vantage Pro 2 console fitted with an optional data logger.

 Decided to use a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) to read data from the weather station console via USB.
 Data is stored using [weewx](http://www.weewx.com/) software, which also takes care of sending it to Weather Underground.
-The RP uses its built-in wireless to communicate with the wireless modem.
+The RP is connected to the modem by a cable.

 ## Step 1: Install weewx on RP